System is a free, open, and living public resource that aims to explain how anything in the world is related to everything else.

 The platform collects, enriches, normalizes, resolves, and stores metadata about things that are related statistically.
 These relationships can be searched and retrieved through open standards.
 The essence of the platform is the statistical relationship.

-The statistical evidence on System is retrieved from open data, open machine learning models, and scientific papers, and added by a community of scientists and systems thinkers.
-This information is then organized and visualized with all the supporting data by its side.
+The statistical evidence on System is retrieved from peer-reviewed scientific papers, open data, and open machine learning models, and added by a community of scientists and systems thinkers.

 In the near future, anyone will be able to contribute evidence of relationships to System using a variety of tools.
 We are actively working on ways — both human and machine-driven — to ensure the quality of information on System.